 Most listings are in the $30's per square foot per year.
-The Central Corona region is seeing a a rise in rates.
-In the last 3 months, the median rate increased $15 per sqft per year.
-That's a 90% increase in rent.
+The Central Corona region is going through a an increase in rates.
+In the last 3 months, the median rate went up $15 per sqft per year.
+That's a 90% rise in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Central Corona region has smaller rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Metropolitan Los Angeles market, the Central Corona submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 7 listings have been posted online, which means office spaces most likley are going fast.
+In the last 90 days, 7 listings have been listed, which means new listings are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,370 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this region are around 2 floors.
+Even though the median size is 3,370 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this market are approximately 2 floors.
 Most buildings in this market were built in 2004 and are Class B.